-Therefore it is advisable to consume a normo-proteic diet rich in fruits and vegetables and poor in sodium, that is, a Mediterranean Diet-like eating patterns, eating foods with a negative acid load together with foods with a positive acid load.
+Therefore it is advisable to consume a normo-proteic diet rich in fruits and vegetables and poor in sodium, such as medieterranean diet, eating foods with a negative acid load together with foods with a positive acid load.
 Example: pasta plus vegetables or meats plus vegetables and fruits .

 Alkaline diet and muscle mass